Being Bossed Up is all about following your dreams and crushing your goals.

 Rob: It came to me.
-My Logo V with the crown symbolizes good times if you keep pushing and focus on God you will have the victory.
-Also, there used to be three people in the band, and we called ourselves triple threat
+My Logo V with the crown symbolizes good times.
+If you keep pushing and focus on God, you will have victory.
+Also, there used to be three people in the band, and we called ourselves triple threat.

 Qualatrice: What motivates you to keep going?

-Rob: I will have to say I have a lot of people, even in my family, that doubt me.
-My grandmother was my biggest supporter, and she really motivated me.
+Rob: I will have to say I have many people, even in my family, that doubt me.
+My grandmother was my biggest supporter, and she motivated me.
 No one in my family ever had their own business, so I wanted to start something that I could pass on to my family.
 I have invested a lot into myself.
-I just want to prove people wrong and show them I can do it
+I just want to prove people wrong and show them I can do it.

 Qualatrice: Where have you traveled?

-Rob: Niagara Falls, Canada, New York’s Times Square, Florida, Savannah, Georgia, Houston, Texas, and Denver, Colorado.
+Rob: Niagara Falls, Canada, New York Times Square, Florida, Savannah, Georgia, Houston, Texas, and Denver, Colorado.

 Qualatrice: When you travel, do you take someone to assist you?

 Rob: I do have someone in the DC area that helps me out sometimes.
-Planning and organizing with others can be hard at times, so most of the time I travel alone.
-To get prepared I normally take off a day early so I can get everything situated and set up.
+Planning and organizing with others can be hard at times, so most of the time, I travel alone.
+To get prepared, I usually take off a day early to get everything situated and set up.